mondoohq/mondoo-operator/docs/user-manual-kubectl.md

 # Install Mondoo Operator with kubectl

-The following steps sets up the mondoo operator using `kubectl` and a manifest file.
+The following steps sets up the Mondoo operator using `kubectl` and a manifest file.

 ## Preconditions: